PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: An Agentic AI System:

-- \textbf{\textit{Goal}} is to return accurate analysis outputs for the query together with an executable workflow $w$ that generates them. \PC{} is an agentic-AI system, which automates complex distribution-grid analysis.
-We introduce \PC{} architecture with two innovations (i) adaptive exemplar retriever and (ii) just-in-time prerequisite supervision, which enables \PC{} to surpass the state-of-the-art in terms of correctness and performance.
+- \textbf{\textit{Goal}} is to return accurate analysis outputs for the query together with an executable workflow $w$ that generates them. \PC{} solves this problem as an agentic AI system for distribution-grid analysis built around two components: (i) an \textit{adaptive retriever} that selects query-relevant exemplars from $\mathcal{W}_\text{av}$ dynamically, and (ii) a \textit{Just-in-Time (JIT) supervisor} that enforces prerequisite constraints before each tool call.